TopCli/prompts/README.md

 Scrollable select depending `maxVisible` (default `8`).
 Use `ignoreValues` to skip result render & clear lines after a selected one.

+Use `autocomplete` to allow filtered choices.
+This can be useful for a large list of choices.

+Use `caseSensitive` to make autocomplete filters case sensitive.
+Default `false`

 ### `multiselect()`

 ```ts